ULHPC/tutorials/deep_learning/README.md

 [![](https://github.com/ULHPC/tutorials/raw/devel/deep_learning/cover_slides.png)](https://github.com/ULHPC/tutorials/raw/devel/deep_learning/slides.pdf)

-The objective of this tutorial is to demonstrate how to build and run on top of the [UL HPC](http://hpc.uni.lu) platform a deep learning application using the Tensorflow framework.
+This tutorial demonstrates how to develop and run on the [UL HPC](http://hpc.uni.lu) platform a deep learning application using the Tensorflow framework.

+The scope of this tutorial is *single* node execution, multi-CPU and multi-GPU.
+Another tutorial covers multi-node execution.

 --------------------
 Outline

-* Develop a model with Tensorflow's Keras
+* Developing deep learning model with Tensorflow Keras on the HPC
-	- Work on a CPU or GPU node (interactive)
+	- develop, interactively, on a CPU (or GPU) node
-	- Test on a GPU (interactive)
+	- run on a GPU node (still interactive)
-* Launch job on a single node
+* Batch execution on a single node
+	- run on CPU node
-	- run on GPU (batch)
+	- run on GPU node

 --------------------
 ## Pre-requisites ##